geo-desic/first-shape-js/README.md

 - While common brute force approaches to game AI such as the [minimax](https://en.wikipedia.org/wiki/Minimax) algorithm are extremely resource (CPU) intensive during game play and require highly optimized code, this approach does not
   - One way to think about it is most of that complex analysis was performed prior to game play and trained into the models
 - A model can accurately make predictions while its size may be significantly smaller than the actual data used to train it
-  - Example: ttt_4_sq.csv is 412MB but ttt_4_model is approximately 8MB (and it's highly likely this could be reduced further)
+  - Example: [fs-4x4-ls/data.zip](https://github.com/geo-desic/public-data/blob/main/first-shape/fs-4x4-ls/data.zip) is roughly 75MB (422MB uncompressed) but its tensorflowjs model [fs-4x4-ls](models/fs-4x4-ls) is less than 4MB (and it's highly likely this could be reduced further)